Isparta: Notable flight crashes

-On 19 September, 1976, Turkish Airlines Flight 452, a Boeing 727 aircraft, crashed on a Isparta hill, also Mount Karatepe, killing all 154 occupants.
+On 19 September 1976, Turkish Airlines Flight 452, a Boeing 727 aircraft, crashed on a hill in Isparta, also known Mount Karatepe, killing all 154 passengers and crew.

-On November 30, 2007, Atlasjet Flight 4203 crashed on approach to Isparta Süleyman Demirel Airport, killing all 57 passengers and crew.
+On 30 November 2007, Atlasjet Flight 4203 crashed on approach to Isparta Süleyman Demirel Airport, killing all 57 passengers and crew.

 Titular see

 No longer a residential bishopric, 'Baris in Pisidia' is today listed by the Catholic Church as a titular bishopric, nominal suffragan of Nicomedia, since the diocese was nominally restored in 1933: Latin adjective Baren(us) in Pisidia (Latin).
 It has been vacant for decades, having had the following incumbents, so far of the fitting Episcopal (lowest) rank: